msuszan/twine/README.md

 of bugs to work out.

 A large portion of the code is borrowed from twill itself.
-In particular, the documentation, tests, and examples are directly from twill so they might not be useful or accurate.
+In particular, the tests and examples are directly from twill so they might not be functional or accurate running in twine.
-I'm hoping to get to those soon, especially tests.